 Hot dogs are a quick, easy, and delicious food that’s great for a snack or as part of a full meal.
 They’re also nice and versatile – you can get all kinds of different buns and add whatever toppings and condiments you want.
 Sometimes plain ketchup is all you need, or you can go all out and pile on all your favorites!
 The best hot dog brands bring you classic flavor, with high quality ingredients.

-The problem with hot dogs, though, is that they are notorious for being some of the unhealthiest meat options out there.
+The problem with hot dogs, is that they are notorious for being some of the unhealthiest meat options out there.
 Getting them into their long, slim shape requires quite a bit of processing, and they’re often packaged with all kinds of preservatives to help them survive on the store shelves.
 They’re sure tasty, but eating the wrong hot dogs on a regular basis for a long time may end up having some repercussions on your health.

 The good news is that not all hot dogs are made the same!
 Some of the best hot dog brands really do care about health and taste at the same time.
 These brands use only the best quality meat and are much more conscious of ethics and sustainability.
 The other issue with the overprocessed, commercialized hot dog meat is that it often comes from cruelly raised animals.
 Ethics aside, the meat from healthy, well-fed, pasture-raised animals is often healthier and tastier anyway.

 The following brands are some of the best ones out there, in terms of health, taste, and sustainability.
 Living a healthier life doesn’t mean you must give up your hot dogs – all it means is you must shop more intentionally!

 Applegate is passionate about producing good-quality, natural, and organic meat.
 They believe that meat is healthy and wholesome when it’s created properly – without hormones, without unnatural additives, and without cruelty.
 They have a huge range of meats available, all of which uphold these important ideals.